A Simple and Fast Algorithm for L1-norm Kernel PCA: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{P}{rincipal} Component Analysis (PCA) is one of the most popular dimensionality reduction techniques \cite{jolliffe2002principal}.
 Given a large set of possibly correlated features, it attempts to find a small set of features (\textit{principal components}) that retain as much information as possible.
-To generate such new dimensions, it linearly transforms original features by multiplying \textit{loading vectors} in a way that newly generated features are orthogonal and have the largest variances.
+To generate such new dimensions, it linearly transforms original features by multiplying \textit{loading vectors} in a way that newly generated features are orthogonal and have the largest variance.

-In traditional PCA, variances are measured using the $L_2$-norm.
-This has a nice property that although the problem itself is non-convex, the optimal solution can be easily found through matrix factorization.
-With this property, together with its easy interpretability, PCA has been extensively used in a variety of applications.
-However, despite of its success, it still has some limitations.
-First, since it generates new dimensions through a linear combination of features, it is not able to capture non-linear relationships between features.
-Second, as it uses the $L_2$-norm for measuring variance, its solutions tend to be substantially affected by influential outliers.
-To overcome these limitations, the following two approaches have been proposed.
+In traditional PCA, variance is measured using the $L_2$-norm.
+This has a nice property in that although the problem itself is non-convex, an optimal solution can be easily found through matrix factorization.
+With this property and easy interpretability, PCA is extensively used in a variety of applications.
+Nonetheless, it still has some limitations.
+First, since it generates a new dimension through a linear combination of features, it cannot capture non-linear relationships among features.
+Second, as it uses the $L_2$-norm for measuring variance, its outcome tends to be affected by influential outliers.
+In order to overcome these limitations, the following two approaches have been proposed.

 {\bf Kernel PCA} The idea of kernel PCA is to map original features into a high-dimensional feature space, and perform PCA in that high-dimensional feature space \cite{scholkopf1997kernel}.
-With non-linear mappings, we can capture non-linear relationships among features, and this computation can be done efficiently using the \textit{kernel trick}.
-With the kernel trick, computations of principal components can be done without an explicitly mapping.
+Using a non-linear mapping, it can capture non-linear relationships among features in an efficient way using the \textit{kernel trick}.
+Using the trick, principal components can be computed with no explicit mapping.